 - Employers must post a Fair Labor Standards Act poster, which discusses minimum wages, overtime and child labor.

 - The Employee Polygraph Protection Act of 1988 separately requires the posting of a notice regarding the Act in similar places.

 - The Family Medical and Leave Act also requires employers to display a poster summarizing the laws requirements.

 - Under OSHA employers must post the annual summary in a conspicuous place where notices are usually posted.
 They also must post an OSHA poster, which summarizes the law.

 - The Massachusetts Fair Employment Practices Act also requires employers to display a poster summarizing the law's requirements.

-- The Massachusetts Workers Compensation Act requires that employers post notices
+- Workers Compensation Act

 [ Up ][ Home ] [ Case of the Week ] [ Summaries ] [ Web Sites ] [ About the Author ] [ Contact Us ]